Bug report #16741

 Thanks for your help

-#2 Updated by Bertrand Chaussat over 3 years ago
+#2 Updated by Bertrand Chaussat about 4 years ago

 Hi, I think this is a bug report because I encounter the same issue.

 I've saved a style with fields populated by lists of values or other into PostgreSQL and joint also a UI file.

 But when I try to create a new entity on the PostgreSQL layer, the entity creation fails and an empty window with title "?" appears.

 This under QGIS Lyon 2.12.3 and PostgreSQL 9.5 with PostGIS 2.2.2.